anwala/anwala.github.io/_pages/research.md

 ## BLOC (Behavioral Language for Online Classification)

 [BLOC](https://github.iu.edu/anwala/bloc) is a language for representing the online behaviors of social media accounts irrespective of class (*human* or *cyborg* or *bot*) or intent (malicious or benign).
 BLOC words consist of letters drawn from various alphabets (e.g., actions, pause, & content alphabets).
 The language is highly flexible, and can be applied to model a broad spectrum of legitimate and suspicious online behaviors.
-BLOC models have been effectively applied for explaining online behaviors, and bot/coordination detection.

 <figure>
   <a href="https://github.iu.edu/anwala/bloc" target="_blank" title="Human vs. Cyborg vs. Bot BLOC">